-Detroit: Become Human is a sci-fi drama adventure game developed by Quantic Dream and published by Sony Interactive Entertainment for the PlayStation 4 on May 25, 2018.
+Detroit: Become Human is a sci-fi drama adventure game developed by Quantic Dream and published by Sony for the PlayStation 4 on May 25, 2018.
+A PC port of the game is currently in development, with a planned digital release (via the Epic Games Store) sometime in 2019.

 A spiritual successor to the studio's 2010 game Heavy Rain, Detroit puts players in the role of three separate protagonists (one of whom previously appeared in the studio's earlier tech demo "Kara") as their stories, which can have numerous branching paths and multiple endings, intertwine into one overall narrative (with the possibility of each of them dying, which continue the story).
 Along with third-person exploration of their character's surroundings, players converse with timed dialogue trees and use specific button/joystick/tilt prompts for actions (including quick time events for higher-intensity sequences).